codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

       - codefresh.rnd.sandbox.codefresh.io
 ```
 ##### Configuration folder in Shared Configuration Repository
-When designated, Codefresh creates a folder entitled `configuration` in the Shared Configuration Repository within `resources`.
+When designated as a Configuration Runtime, Codefresh creates a folder entitled `configuration` in the Shared Configuration Repository within `resources`.
 The folder includes additional subfolders for the different promotion settings.

+>>**NOTE**
+Only GitOps Runtimes designated as Configuration Runtimes sync to this folder and its subfolders.

 ```
 ├── resources <───────────────────┐